baudevs/baudevs-oss-monorepo/tools/release-tools/README.md

 # @baudevs/release-tools

-A tool to analyze git changes and determine version bumps using OpenAI's API.
+A tool to analyze git changes and determine version bumps using OpenAI's Realtime API.

 ## Prerequisites